SwootsUA/GPU-Temperature-Monitor/README.md

 A custom configuration file named `config.py` is provided with the application.
 This file contains constants and configuration settings that can be adjusted by the user to customize the application's behavior.
 Before running the application, ensure that the `config.py` file is located in the same directory as `gpu_temp_app.py`.

-Feel free to adjust the values in the config.py file according to your preferences or GPU specifications.
+Feel free to adjust the values in the `config.py` file based on your preferences or GPU specifications.

 ## Execution